axondeepseg/axondeepseg/docs_source/source/documentation.rst

 If you use this work in your research, please cite:

 Zaimi, A., Wabartha, M., Herman, V., Antonsanti, P.-L., Perone, C. S., & Cohen-Adad, J. (2017).
-AxonDeepSeg: automatic axon and myelin segmentation from microscopy data using convolutional neural networks. arXiv Preprint arXiv:1711.01004. `Link to the paper <https://arxiv.org/abs/1711.01004>`_.
+AxonDeepSeg: automatic axon and myelin segmentation from microscopy data using convolutional neural networks.
+Scientific Reports, 8(1), 3816. `Link to the paper <https://doi.org/10.1038/s41598-018-22181-4>`_.

 Licensing
 ===============================================================================

 The MIT License (MIT)

-Copyright (c) 2017 NeuroPoly, École Polytechnique, Université de Montréal
+Copyright (c) 2018 NeuroPoly, École Polytechnique, Université de Montréal

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal